juju/docs/src/en/charms-deploying.md

 ... and probably a lot more times which you can imagine yourselves.

-Juju can be pointed at a local directory to source charms from using the `\--repository=&LT;path/to/files&GT;` switch like this:
+Juju can be pointed at a local directory to source charms from using the `--repository=<path/to/files>` switch like this:

-    juju deploy --repository=/usr/share/charms/ local:precise/vsftpd
+    juju deploy --repository=/usr/share/charms/ local:trusty/vsftpd

+The `--repository`: switch can be omitted when shell environment defines `JUJU_REPOSITORY` like so:

+    export JUJU_REPOSITORY=/usr/share/charms/
+    juju deploy local:trusty/vsftpd

-You can also make use of standard filesystem shortcuts, so the following examples are also valid:
+You can also make use of standard filesystem shortcuts, if the environment specifies the `default-series`.The following examples will deploy the trusty charms in the local repository when default-series is set to trusty:

     juju deploy --repository=. local:haproxy
     juju deploy --repository ~/charms/ local:wordpress

+The default-series can be specified in environments.yaml thusly:

+    default-series: precise

+The default-series can also be added to any bootstrapped environment with the `set-env `:

+    juju set-env "default-series=trusty"

-!!__Note:__ Specifying a local repository makes juju look there __first__, but if the relevant charm is not found in that repository, it will fall back to fetching it from the charm store.
+**Note:** Specifying a local repository makes Juju look there **first**, but if the relevant charm is not found in that repository, it will fall back to fetching it from the charm store.
 If you wish to check where a charm was installed from, it is listed in the `juju status` output.

 # A note about caching...

-After juju resolves a charm and its dependencies, it bundles them and deploys them to a machine provider charm cache/repository (e.g. ~/.juju/charmcache).
+After Juju resolves a charm and its dependencies, it bundles them and deploys them to a machine provider charm cache/repository (e.g. ~/.juju/charmcache).
 This allows the same charm to be deployed to multiple machines repeatably and with minimal network transfers.